UK + US, 2026 prices

 Frequently Asked Questions

-Breast MRI costs £500 to £1,200 at most UK private clinics.
+In the UK, no major private hospital group publishes a national breast MRI price; Nuffield Health, Spire, Bupa and Welbeck quote per hospital once a referral is in place, so you need to request a quote naming the study (bilateral breast MRI with contrast).
 In the US it costs $700 to $2,800 at an independent imaging centre and $2,500 to $7,000 at a hospital outpatient department for the identical scan.
 NHS breast MRI is free with a high-risk-screening or diagnostic referral; routine screening for average-risk women uses mammography, not MRI.

 Cost information only, not medical advice.